 3. Moves user credentials to a safer place

-Most user credentials are just stored on the managed file transfer servers themselves.
+Most user credentials are just stored on the file transfer servers themselves.
 So if your file transfer servers are placed on your DMZ, a highly-motivated attacker may easily get a hold of them.
 By moving your servers into your internal network and deploying a reverse proxy to control access, you can provide better security to those credentials and, consequently, to the data they protect.

 4. Reduces risks to sensitive data